rubymonsters/ruby-for-beginners/12_methods.md

 If you think about Twitter, it essentially takes some 140 characters of text (which is data) from users and displays it to other users.

-So far you have learned about some of the most important types of data in Ruby: numbers, strings and symbols, and two structures that can be used to store
+You have already learned about some of the most important types of data in
+Ruby: numbers and strings, as well as two structures that can be used to store
 them: arrays and hashes.
-You have also learned that you can stick names on things, by the way of assigning them to variables.
-All of this was about the "data" part.
+That's about the "data" part.

 Methods are about the "doing interesting things" part.
 Methods are all about encapsulating some bits of behaviour, so that it can be applied to different bits of data easily.
-Some examples for methods do things like: sorting an array, reading a CSV file, sending an email, signing in on Facebook.
-There are even methods that define other methods, but we digress.
+For example there methods that do things like: sorting an array, reading a CSV file, sending an email, signing in on Facebook, sending a Tweet.

 There are four things that constitute a method: